 Embroidering on jeans, whether on a pocket or the leg of the pants, often requires working at different angles and with your hand at an open edge.
 Because of this, it's helpful to embroider with the sewing method, dipping the needle through the fabric, while keeping it on the front of the work.

 If you are stitching near the front pockets of jeans, take care that you don't stitch through the actual pockets.
 Pull them out so they are out of your way while you work and check that they stay that way.

 As you work, if you get to an area that is difficult to pull the needle through, try using a different size needle or working with a needle puller.

 Bold and beautiful florals are a popular design on jeans and denim jackets.
 You can work with pre-made floral embroidery patterns, using them just as they are or clipping and grouping them to create your own design.
-Flowers can even be as simple as a scattering of lazy daisies.
+Flowers can be as simple as a scattering of lazy daisies or something more intricate.

-Geometric designs, such as the satin-stitched triangles in the sample above, are modern and often easier to work in less time.
+Geometric designs, such as the satin-stitched triangles in step 1, are modern and often easier to work in less time.
 They are great for adding some embroidery to a corner area or along a hem.

 After you choose a design to embroider, choose the best placement for your stitching.
 Not all patterns are ideal for every location on a piece of clothing.